lovell/64/README.md

 Uses Alfred Klomp's [base64](https://github.com/aklomp/base64) library.

-When compared with Base64 encoding/decoding via Node's Buffer object, expected peformance gains are up to ~6x depending on length.
+When compared with Base64 encoding/decoding via Node's Buffer object, expected performance gains are up to ~6x depending on length.

 Due to the cost of making a shared library call, it is less suitable for very short Buffers, typically those less than ~300 bytes when encoding and less than ~150 bytes when decoding.

-Pre-compiled binaries are provided for the most common platforms.
+Pre-compiled binaries are provided for Node 6, 8 and 10 on the most common platforms.

 ## Requirements

-* Node.js v4+
+* Node.js v6+
 * Linux, OS X or Windows
 * x86 or x64 CPU